-Willpower Launches You on Your Journey
+Willpower Launches You on Your Journey…

-Good Habits Ensure You’ll Arrive
+Good Habits Help Ensure You’ll Arrive

+Jesse framed his presentation around his personal experience of losing a significant amount of weight.
 Jesse’s trigger – the moment he realized something had to change – was seeing the scale read 280 pounds.

-Houston…we have a problem
+Houston…we have a problem.

 Recognizing that a problem exists is one matter; accepting that what we are presently doing to fix it is NOT working is quite another.

 Jesse’s moment of truth came after he’d made himself throw up after eating – again – and then looked in the mirror.
 He didn’t like what he saw.
 For me, it was looking at my negative bank balance and maxed-out credit card and line of credit statements month after month.
 I didn’t like what I saw.